Query schedules

 Add schedule details schedule-details

 The schedule details page appears.
-On this page, you can edit a variety of details for the scheduled query.
+Use this page to configure the schedule settings for the scheduled query.
 Details include the frequency and weekday of the scheduled query run, the start and end date, the dataset to export the results to, and query status alerts.

 The Schedule details panel highlighted.